 PCOM has announced the creation of the Student Emergency Fund (SEF) in an effort to provide relief for students having financial hardships.
 This fund was made possible by generous donations from the PCOM Alumni Association, alumni, faculty, staff and friends of PCOM.

 The SEF is designed to provide relief to students who need assistance with unexpected and additional costs related to basic needs such as housing, food, travel, healthcare and other personal expenses incurred as a result of personal or a national emergency such as COVID-19.
 The Offices of Student Affairs and Financial Aid ask that if you are in hardship, please complete the PCOM Student Emergency Fund Application.
 Please note that completion of the application does not guarantee funding will be provided; however, every effort will be made to assist the student.

 Students are able to access the on-campus food pantries during these difficult times.

 Please visit the Office of Financial Aid’s frequently asked questions page for information relating to tuition, loan disbursements and other financial aid questions.

 PCOM facilities will continue to comply with governmental guidelines and limit student access to common areas (such as the library, cafeteria, labs and gym).
-As a result, PCOM will not charge the comprehensive fee for the winter term.
+As a result, PCOM will not charge the comprehensive fee for the spring term.
 Parking fees will also be waived.